Integer Factorization via Tensor Network Schnorr's Sieving: Abstract

 \section{Abstract}

-Classical public-key cryptography standards rely on the Rivest–Shamir–Adleman (RSA) encryption protocol.
+Classical public-key cryptography standards rely on the Rivest-Shamir-Adleman (RSA) encryption protocol.
 The security of this protocol is based on the exponential computational complexity of the most efficient classical algorithms for factoring large semiprime numbers into their two prime components.
-Here, we attack RSA factorization building on Schnorr’s mathematical framework where factorization translates into a combinatorial optimization problem.
+Here, we address RSA factorization building on Schnorr’s mathematical framework where factorization translates into a combinatorial optimization problem.
 We solve the optimization task via tensor network methods, a quantum-inspired classical numerical technique.
-This tensor network Schnorr’s sieving algorithm displays numerical evidence of a polynomial scaling of the resources with the bit-length of the semiprime.
-We factorize RSA numbers up to $\ttnrecord$ bits encoding the optimization problem in quantum systems with up to $\maxnqubits$ qubits.
+This tensor network Schnorr’s sieving algorithm displays numerical evidence of polynomial scaling of resources with the bit-length of the semiprime.
+We factorize RSA numbers up to $\ttnrecord$ bits and assess how computational resources scale through numerical simulations up to $\maxbitlength$ bits, encoding the optimization problem in quantum systems with up to $\maxnqubits$ qubits.
 Only the high-order polynomial scaling of the required resources limits the factorization of larger numbers.
 Although these results do not currently undermine the security of the present communication infrastructure, they strongly highlight the urgency of implementing post-quantum cryptography or quantum key distribution.

 Among modern encryption schemes, the RSA protocol stands out for its resilience against cyber threats from conventional computers~\cite{rsa_1978}.
 The security of RSA encryption is rooted in the computational complexity of factoring any large semiprime $\rsakey$ in its two prime components $p$ and $q$, i.e., $\rsakey = p \cdot q$~\cite{galbraith2012_mathsOfpubkey,aggarwal2016_RSAequivFIP}.
 State-of-the-art factoring algorithms for RSA numbers are sieving methods~\cite{crandall2006_PrimeNumbers, rabah2006_reviewFIP, boudot2022_review}, which rely on the observation that any odd number can be expressed as the difference of two squares $\rsakey = {\left(\frac{p + q}{2}\right)}^2 - {\left(\frac{p - q}{2}\right)}^2 = X^2 - Y^2$, where $X$ and $Y$ are integers.
 The search for prime factors then revolves around finding non-trivial solutions of the congruence relation $X^2 \equiv Y^2 \mod \rsakey$.
 Sieving techniques differ in how potential values of $X$ and $Y$ are obtained.
 Then, it is efficient to compute the corresponding $p$ and $q$ and check if they factorize $\rsakey$~\cite{crandall2006_PrimeNumbers}.